hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 - enter the sftpserver container
 - cd the data dir
- - SFTP root dir is `/home/backupdata`
+ - SFTP root directory is `/home/backupdata`
  - all volume will be mounted in this dir
 - compress the file